gerardroche/gerardroche.github.io/_posts/2022-11-21-vimrc-and-neovintageousrc.md

 title: The Neovintageous vimrc file
 ---

 In Neovintageous the vimrc file is named "neovintageousrc".
-This file contains contains initialisation commands and is loaded when Sublime Text starts.
+The file contains initialisation commands and is loaded when Sublime Text starts.

 You can edit the file using the Command Palette command: **NeoVintageous: Open RC File** and reload it using **NeoVintageous: Reload RC File**.